Zwift is an online cycling game and training platform that enables users to ride, train and compete in a virtual world.

 Have your water bottles, an XL fan and towel ready, because if you have to stop mid-race, you’ll get dropped and left behind immediately.

-Make sure you give yourself plenty of time to get warmed up too, as Zwift races are notorious for starting fast – some people even pump up the watts just before the start to get a jump on everyone else.
+Make sure you give yourself plenty of time to get warmed up too, because Zwift races are notorious for starting fast – some people even pump up the watts just before the start to get a jump on everyone else.

-Be aware that drafting also happens, even in virtual racing!
+Be aware that drafting also happens, even in virtual racing.
 Try to use this to your advantage, just like in the real world.

-What does w/kg mean?
+What does W/kg mean?

 W/kg simply means ‘watts divided by kilograms’.
 It’s also known as your ‘power-to-weight ratio’, and it’s a key figure in determining performance on a bike in both Zwift and the real world.

 On a flat road, the absolute amount of power someone can produce is a key metric.
-But when the road goes uphill you also have to overcome the force of gravity, and the greater your total mass (body and bike), the more power is required to accelerate to, or maintain, a certain speed.
+But when the road goes uphill, you also have to overcome the force of gravity, and the greater your total mass (body and bike), the more power is required to accelerate to, or maintain, a certain speed.

 With that in mind, the wattage you can produce per kilo of body weight becomes the key metric on any significant hill.

-Zwift uses your w/kg at FTP firstly to determine how fast your avatar moves in the virtual world, especially uphill.
-Beyond that, it also uses w/kg at FTP to set categories and intensity levels for group rides, races, workouts and training plans.
+Zwift uses your W/kg at FTP firstly to determine how fast your avatar moves in the virtual world, especially uphill.
+Beyond that, it also uses W/kg at FTP to set categories and intensity levels for group rides, races, workouts and training plans.

 As you might have figured out, it’s pretty easy to cheat the system by simply entering your weight as lower than it really is.
 But, as the old saying goes, you’d only be cheating yourself…